Has fetch() caught up with XMLHttpRequest in JavaScript?

 Where fetch() hasn't caught up

-Despite of the last example, fetch() still doesn't truly support upload progress.
+Despite the last example, fetch() still doesn't truly support upload progress.
 XHR, on the other hand, supports both upload and download progress:

-const xhr = new XMLHttpRequest(); xhr.upload.onprogress = (e) => { console.log(`${e.type}: ${e.loaded} bytes uploaded`); } xhr.onprogress = (e) => { console.log(`${e.type}: ${e.loaded} bytes downloaded`); } xhr.onload = () => { console.log("DONE", xhr.response); }; const formData = new FormData(); formData.set("file", new Blob(["Some file content ".repeat(100000)], { type: 'text/plain' })); console.log("Starting request"); xhr.open("POST", "/test?responseSize=50000"); xhr.send(formData);
+const xhr = new XMLHttpRequest(); xhr.upload.onprogress = (e) => { console.log(`${e.type}: ${e.loaded} bytes uploaded`); } xhr.onprogress = (e) => { console.log(`${e.type}: ${e.loaded} bytes downloaded`); } xhr.onload = () => { console.log("DONE", xhr.response); }; const formData = new FormData(); formData.set("file", new Blob(["Some file content ".repeat(100000)], { type: 'text/plain' })); console.log("Starting request"); xhr.open("POST", "/api/test?responseSize=50000"); xhr.send(formData);

 Also, in addition to this, XHR supports synchronous requests.
 Although deprecated and discouraged to be used, it might have some use cases in specific situations.